 Climate change seems to be one of those 'troubling' or 'perplexing situations', which John Dewey (1998) defined as being saturated with a difficulty of knowing what the problem exactly is before resolving it.
 We can observe today a struggle to come up with solutions to climate change as a phenomenon that is yet to be well-defined.
 Callon (2009) mentions some of these solutions: "a possible combination of carbon taxes and emission trading; the invention of certificates to enable developing countries to participate in the collective emission-abatement programme; the development of pricing tools; compromise between free allocation of allowances and auctioning; and modalities of treating allowances in firms' accounting" (p.
 545).
-Policy solutions do not only address and resolve the problem of excessive GHG emissions?
+Policy solutions do not only address and resolve the problem of climate change but they also perform it.
+What is climate change?
+Is it a problem of excessive GHG emissions?
 Or is it a problem of unequal development and colonial past, which structured power relations between the exploitative North and the exploited South?
 In realistic and pragmatic terms, answers to these questions come together with policy solutions to climate change.